davidyoung604/Tab-Flow/README.md

 Tab Flow: The path of least resistance
 ======================================

-*Tab Flow* is an extension for Google Chrome which allows you to search by website or page title for tabs, and then to bookmark them, move them to a new window, or close them.
+*Tab Flow* is an extension for Google Chrome which allows you to better manage your open tabs.

 Installation
 ------------